github/docs/content/education/manage-coursework-with-github-classroom/teach-with-github-classroom/use-the-git-and-github-starter-assignment.md

 intro: 'You can use the Git & {% data variables.product.company_short %} starter assignment to give students an overview of Git and {% data variables.product.company_short %} fundamentals.'
 versions:
   fpt: '*'
+permissions: Organization owners who are admins for a classroom can use Git & {% data variables.product.company_short %} starter assignments.
+For more information on classroom admins, see "[About management of classrooms](/education/manage-coursework-with-github-classroom/teach-with-github-classroom/manage-classrooms#about-management-of-classrooms)."
 redirect_from:
   - /education/manage-coursework-with-github-classroom/use-the-git-and-github-starter-assignment
 shortTitle: Starter assignment